Generates a scale-free random graph based on Bollabas et al. (2001), also know as

 Integer scalar.
 Number of time periods (steps).

-Any class of accepted graph format (see netdiffuseR-graphs
+Any class of accepted graph format (see netdiffuseR-graphs).

-autolinks (loops, self edges) are allowed (see details).
+Logical scalar.
+When TRUE autolinks (loops, self edges) are allowed (see details).

-Numeric vector of length t+m0
+Numeric vector of length t+m0.
+When specified, it generates

 a scale-free homophilic network (see details).

-is not provided, a static graph, otherwise an expanded
+If graph is not provided, a static graph, otherwise an expanded

-The resulting graph will have graph$meta$undirected = FALSE
+The resulting graph will have graph$meta$undirected = FALSE if it is of

-and attr(graph, "undirected")=FALSE
+class diffnet and attr(graph, "undirected")=FALSE otherwise.

 Based on Ballobás et al. (2001) creates a directed random graph of size

-.
+t + m0.
 A big difference with B-A model

 is that this allows for loops (self/auto edges) and further multiple links,